 In this hypothetical scenario, a 5 year old girl with a pink Red Sox cap, wandered off from a family picnic and disappeared into the forest.
 A hastily assembled search group has a couple APRS trackers and a laptop running SARTrack to track their locations.
-Teams without special APRS equipment will use APRStt to report their locations.
+Search teams without special APRS equipment will use APRSt to report their locations.